“Today, these three players are after high stakes! But they have to avoid the Whammy as they play the most exciting game of their lives!!!”

-I used to model the set with old cardboard boxes, poster boards and Christmas lights, and I taped my own episodes with the large Sony camcorder that my grandfather got me as a present in 2001.
-I believe I still have the tapes, and I plan to post the clips once I get my hands on a new converter box.
-I even covered the theme on a regular basis using my Casio keyboard, a microphone, my karaoke machine and my grandfather’s stereo.
-This was over ten years ago, so tape cassettes were still easy to find.
+I used to model the set with old cardboard boxes, poster boards and Christmas lights in high school, taping my own episodes with the large Sony camcorder my grandfather got me as a present in 2001.
+I even covered the theme song on a regular basis using my Casio keyboard, a microphone, my karaoke machine and my grandfather’s stereo.

-As time passed, I became more computer-savvy.
-Fast forward to 2010, I designed this current set on PowerPoint.
-I began building the Big Board out of project display boards and Christmas lights, but due to unfortunate circumstances, it was never completed and was ultimately scrapped.
-Three years later, my covers of the pulsating theme are still popular on YouTube, and my modernization of the classic set has many fans ready for more.
+Fast forward to 2010, I designed my current set on PowerPoint, building the Big Board out of project display boards and Christmas lights; it was never completed and the project was ultimately scrapped.
+Three years later, my covers of the pulsating theme were still popular on YouTube, and my modernization of the classic set had PYL fans ready for more.

 Squares.
 They are the basis of the show.
 They are what the gameplay is based on, and also they formed the shape of the classic set.
 Because of that, the simple shape of a square served as the basis of my entire design.

-PYL taped inside Studios 33, 41 and 43 at CBS’ Television City in Los Angeles.
-It was a simple design consisting of the Big Board, the rotating contestant island and a series of panes on either side of the stage.
-During the pilot episode, a star field hovered behind the studio audience, but this was replaced with the effect of blue windowpanes throughout the show’s actual run.
-The mood lighting on the curtains that outlined the stage would also change colors: red during the intro, Big Board rounds and closing, and blue for everything in between.
+PYL taped inside Studios 33, 41 and 43 at Television City in Los Angeles with a simple design consisting of the Big Board, the rotating contestant island and a series of panes on either side of the stage.
+During the pilot episode, a star field hovered behind the studio audience, replaced with the effect of blue windowpanes throughout the show’s actual run.
+The mood lighting on the cyc outlining the stage would also change colors: red during the intro, Big Board rounds and closing, and blue for everything in between.
 These and other subtle nuances were taken into account during the design phase.

-My base color is always black as it causes the other details of my designs to stand out.
-This is why my set pieces changed colors, as opposed to the stage like the actual show, the set pieces change instead.
-Paying tribute to the old windows, I made giant panels, one for each riser, which have their own spotlight that changes colors with the rest of the set.
-These were also modeled based on the panes that lined the sides of the stage on the real PYL set.
-Not to be left out, I took the star field concept from the pilot episode and used that as the backdrop behind the host, replacing the real stage’s panes.
+Black served as the base color to allow the set pieces to stand out.
+This is why my set pieces changed colors, as opposed to the stage like the actual show.
+Paying tribute to the old windowpane motif, I made giant panels for each riser, complete with their own wash lights to change colors with the rest of the set.
+Not to be left out, I took the star field concept from the pilot episode and used that as the backdrop behind the host, replacing the panes on the real stage.

-Overall, this was exactly how my Big Board was built in my room, minus the LED panels that surround it.
-This CGI game board, however, is outlined in spotlights behind red acrylic, as LCD panels serve as the eighteen spaces.
-Lined with brick glass, the logo itself is displayed on a projection screen.
-On the show, the “Press Your Luck” sign was replaced with feeds from one of the cameras inside the hollow black spaces inside it (I believe they represent the buttons pressed during gameplay).
-Here, the cameras are behind the skeleton of the Big Board, and the projection screen would alternate between the logo and the contestants at different points throughout the game.
-If this were real, that same projection would be used for the PYL logo at the base of the catwalk.
+On the original show, the “Press Your Luck” sign was replaced with feeds from one of the cameras inside the hollow black spaces inside it (representing the buttons pressed during gameplay).
+Here, the cameras were behind the skeleton of the Big Board, with the projection screen alternating between the logo and the contestants at different points throughout the game.